Courses

 AS Foundational Abilities: Science and Data (FA2)

-Introduction to the concepts of physics of the subatomic world: symmetries, relativity, quanta, neutrinos, particles and fields.
-The course traces the history of our description of the physical world from the Greeks through Faraday and Maxwell to quantum mechanics in the early 20th century and on through nuclear physics and particle physics.
-The emphasis is on the ideas of modern physics, not on the mathematics.
-Intended for non-science majors.
+Introduction to concepts of physics of the subatomic world: Symmetries, relativity, quanta, neutrinos, particles, and fields.
+Emphasis on ideas of modern physics, not on the mathematics.
+Intended for nonscience majors.

 Distribution Area: Natural Sciences